 The Cards also lost some guy named Albert Pujols, who was on the pond often when pitchers faced Berkamn, who just as frequently saw great pitches to hit.
 Carlos Beltran is no slouch, but he's no Pujols.
 Plus, Berkman has a restored rep, so how many gimmes will he get?

 A season of 20 homers and a helpful BA remains in play, but why pay what could be a premium to obtain it from a 36-year-old coming off one of his career campaigns and not a younger, healthier option that offers something similar?
 Big Puma doesn't boast much upside unless doubt makes him dirt-cheap.
-His lowered floor is much more palpable. -TH
+His lowered floor is much more palpable. -THOvervalued

 In an admirable rookie campaign, Freeman grew into his power in the middle of the season.
 His homer spray chart backs up his all-fields approach can go deep, as well.
 Freeman wants to fly even higher and more often; he added 15 pounds of muscle this offseason.
 Sometimes, extra mass helps.
 On occasion, it corrupts a swing.